 Q. How many pictures do you take, and how many do we get?

 A. The exact number of pictures we take depends on what happens at the wedding.
-A very elaborate wedding with lots of photo opportunities will cause us to take more pictures — a very simple, quick wedding without much going on will cause us to take less.
-We don’t sell our photography by the pound — we take however many images we think tells the story of your day perfectly.
+An elaborate wedding with lots of photo opportunities will cause us to take more pictures — a very simple wedding without much going on will cause us to take less.
+We don’t sell our photography by the pound — we take however many images are needed to tell the story of your day perfectly.
+The truth is if anything, we tend to over-shoot, and over-deliver — nobody has ever suggested that we deliver too few images!

-Some of the variables are — do we shoot the bridal party at the hairdresser or salon?
-How about the guys — do we shoot them getting ready?
-Are there one or more limo rides to photograph?
-Are you interested in a lot of romantic photography of just the two of you?
-How much time will we spend on photography between the ceremony and reception?
-How many formal group shots with family will be taken?
-Is the ceremony a simple five-minute event at the reception venue, or an elaborate Mass in a church?
-Are there a lot of dances at the reception?
+That being said, some of the variables that affect the number of pictures we deliver at any given wedding are — are you interested in a lot of romantic photography of just the two of you, or are you shy and just let us take a few formal posed pictures?
+How much time have you allocated to spend on formal photography?
+If there’s a long receiving line after the ceremony, and then a rush so you can attend the cocktail hour, we may not be able to take as many pictures as we would if there was a relaxed hour built into your schedule for photography.
+Is the ceremony a simple five-minute event at the reception venue, or an elaborate one-hour Mass in a church?
+Are there a lot of special dances, speeches, and other events at the reception, or is your wedding all about the food and most guests never leave their tables?
 Are the venues photogenic with lots of great places to take pictures, or is it difficult to find good places to take pictures?
-Are the bride and groom comfortable being photographed, or are one or both of youcamera-shy?
-Is your wedding in the summer or winter — will it be light or dark outside during your wedding (we can’t take pictures outside in the dark!).
+Are the bride and groom both comfortable being photographed, or are one or both of you camera-shy?
+Do the bride and groom spend lots of time together, dancing and having fun, or do you each go your separate ways with your own friends and just sit at a table all night?
+Is your wedding in the summer or winter — will it be light outside so we can take you out for extra photos or is it pitch dark outside? (we can’t take many pictures outside in the dark!).
 Is the weather outside fine, or is it raining or snowing?
+If it’s raining or snowing, are you game to go out and shoot photos anyway, or are we forced to stay inside shooting in a golf-course ballroom?

-As you can see — there are a lot of possible variables — so how many pictures we take, well, it depends!
-The most images we have ever taken at a complete wedding is around 4000, the fewest 500.
-The most images we’ve ever delivered is around 1400; the fewest 250.
+As you can see — there are a lot of possible variables – most of which aren’t under the photographers control — so how many pictures we take, well, it depends mostly on you!
+The most images we have ever delivered for an eight-hour wedding is around 1400; the fewest 500.
 For the typical wedding, after we sort through all the images, there are anywhere from 500-800 which are good enough to deliver — but we hesitate to promise an exact number, because there are just so many variables.
 But rest assured — our years of experience with wedding photography means we will capture all the best moments of your day!

 The engagement photo session is very much the same thing — some couples have us shoot them in several different locations, and this produces a large number of pictures.
 Others are just looking for one nice image to give to their newspaper, and so we take just a few in the studio.